bolarge/quatspec/README.md

-# Payspec Payments Infrastructure Project
+# Payspec Payments Project

-The project provides RESTful APIs to manage Bank Account, initiate and process Payments and facilitates both B2B and B2C through mobile.
+This version of the project is monolithic multi module that provides together RESTful APIs and Front-end to manage Bank Account, initiate and process Payments and facilitates both B2B and B2C through mobile.

 ## How to set up
 At deployment project uses a servlet installer to install super ADMIN into the database.
 The is the Customer Key or Super Admin of the entire system.